neumino/neumino.github.io/movies.md

-### Bliss
+### Space Sweepers
-*Released on 2021-02-05, vote average 5.6*
+*Released on 2021-02-05, vote average 7.4*

-A mind-bending love story following Greg who, after recently being divorced and then fired, meets the mysterious Isabel, a woman living on the streets and convinced that the polluted, broken world around them is just a computer simulation.
-Doubtful at first, Greg eventually discovers there may be some truth to Isabel’s wild conspiracy.
+When the crew of a space junk collector ship called The Victory discovers a humanoid robot named Dorothy that&#39;s known to be a weapon of mass destruction, they get involved in a risky business deal which puts their lives at stake.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/ZHtPm8v-yNw?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/H1WYnJF1Pwo?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>